JohnGrime/MolecularUtilities/README.md

 ## Running the programs

 All program can be run without command line options for user instructions and example usage.

-## Contents

-* [AxisAlign](#AxisAlign) : align PDB structure to specified Cartesian axes using filtered atom sets

-* [BestStructuralMatch](#BestStructuralMatch) : find structure in a data set that matches most closesly (via RMSD) a reference structure

-* [Centroids](#Centroids) : extract centroid structure from a set of input structures

-* [Distances](#Distances) : measure statistics on distances between PDB atoms in data sets

-* [FluctuationSpectrum](#FluctuationSpectrum) : generate bilayer membrane fluctuation spectra from LAMMPS trajectories (using LAMMPS trajectory frame class)

-* [FluctuationSpectrum2](#FluctuationSpectrum2) : generate bilayer membrane fluctuation spectra from LAMMPS trajectories (using LAMMPS config frame class)

-* [Fuzzball](#Fuzzball) : generate fuzzball objects for Jesper Madsen's research.

-* [GenerateBilayers](#GenerateBilayers) : create bilayer systems for user specfied-lipids and geometries

-* [GenerateMembranes](#GenerateMembranes) : create both monolayer and bilayer systems for multiple user-specfied lipids and geometries.
-More powerful than GenerateBilayers, but slightly more complicated.

-* [LammpsCombiner](#LammpsCombiner) : combine LAMMPS config files, automatically renumbering bonds and angles etc.

-* [LammpsToXYZ](#LammpsToXYZ) : convert combine LAMMPS config/trajectory files into xyz format

-* [SphereArbitrary](#SphereArbitrary) : generate a sphere using an arbitrary number of surface points

-* [SphereBySubdivision](#SphereBySubdivision) : generate a sphere using poyhedral subdivision

-* [Superpose](#Superpose) : superpose arbitrary sets of PDB structures using filtered atom sets

-* [UnwrapTrajectory](#UnwrapTrajectory) : unwrap molecules in a LAMMPs trajectory so they are not broken across periodic boundaries

 ## <a name="AxisAlign"></a> AxisAlign